 David's first cookbook, Momofuku, a New York Times best seller, came out in the fall of 2009.
 His quarterly print journal with Peter Meehan and Chris Ying called Lucky Peach launched in the summer of 2011.
 Lucky Peach Issue 2 & Issue 3 are both New York Times bestsellers.
 In the fall of 2012, David was the first chef to be featured on the PBS television show The Mind of a Chef.

 David and Momofuku are also collaborating with Dave Arnold to create new equipment for use in the food sciences.
 The company will be called Booker and Dax, which is also the name of Momofuku’s bar project with Arnold.

 In 2018, Ugly Delicious, hosted by David, premiered on Netflix.
 In the travelogue, David is joined by a variety of guests who use food as a vehicle to break down cultural barriers and tackle misconceptions.

 His memoir, Eat A Peach, came out in 2020 and includes his journey with mental health and details how cooking and sharing food gives him a purpose and a passion.
+In 2021, he starred in a six-episode docuseries called The Next Thing You Eat, exploring the latest solutions food science has found to combat modern problems.
 He is the host of The Dave Chang Show, a podcast featuring conversations with thought-provoking guests.